Blosc/bcolz/doc/reference.rst

       step : int
         The number of items incremented during each iteration.
 Cannot be negative.
-      outcols : list of strings
+      outcols : list of strings or string
         The list of column names that you want to get back in results.
+        Alternatively, it can be specified as a string such as 'f0 f1' or 'f0, f1'.
 If None, all the columns are returned.
 If the special name 'nrow__' is present, the number of row will be included in output.

     Returns:
       out : iterable